-The European Miracle-Man’s Domestication of work
+The European Miracle-Man’s Domestication of Work

 I'm just a lonesome traveler, The Great Historical Bum Highly educated from history I have come I built the Rock of Ages, 'twas in the Year of One And that was about the biggest thing that man had ever done-The Biggest Thing Man has ever done, Woody Guthrie

-Because both of these inventions stem from the same source, man’s ability to produce energy outside of his body.
-Fire one of the great chaotic forces of the universe is quite frankly, unmanageable.
-All we can do with it is make sure it doesn’t destroy everything by managing its fuel with an air.
-What we can do however, is heat water.
-Water vapour then spins a turbine creating energy.
-Now we can sidestep fire altogether, and just have water spin the turbine for you to coach Woody Guthrie again.
+The industrial revolution is the greatest inflection point in human history since Prometheus gave man fire.
+Because both of these inflection points stem from the same source, man’s ability to produce energy outside of his body.
+Fire, one of the great chaotic forces of the universe, is quite frankly unmanageable.
+All we can do with it is make sure it doesn’t destroy everything.
+What we can do, however, is heat water.
+Water vapor then spins a turbine creating energy.
+Now we can sidestep fire altogether, and just have water spin the turbine for you.

 Now river you can ramble where the sun sets in the sea, But while you're rambling river you can do some work for me-Roll On Columbia, Woody Guthrie

 The industrial revolution is fundamentally the ability to access work over no dimension of freedom (the waterwheel).
 The railway, one dimension of freedom.
 The automobile/steamboat, two dimensions.
 Aeroplane three dimensions of freedom.

 The American Dream in information theoretical terms, is about the ability to voluntarily disassociate across space.
 The ability for nodes to decentralize their computation across independent geographical areas.
 Prior to the early eighteen hundreds, if you didn’t like your neighbor, you could always just move.
 Because why else would people live in Ohio?
 It is also not a coincidence that when people ran out of space, the American Civil War started.